stephen-dorris/sfml/mini-paint/README.md

 1. The window and drawable canvas is 600x400 pixels wide

-2. Pressing the number keys 1 through 8 allows you to draw in a different color.
+2. Pressing and holding the number keys 1 through 8 allows you to draw in a different color.
       - Black
       - White
       - Red